Product

 However, that idea has been debunked.
 Storing data in the cloud is just as secure as keeping it on-site.
 Plus, a cloud-based solution can benefit businesses with a small IT team.
 It comes with complete security features that are out of the box.

-These include real-time monitoring of potential threats and simultaneous patch management for security updates from a remote location.
+These include real-time monitoring of potential threats and automated patch management from a remote location.

 On-premise RMM: Setting up on-premise RMM platforms can be expensive.
-The initial setup and implementation costs can be high, driven by the need to invest in the necessary hardware and infrastructure.
+The initial setup and implementation costs can be high.
+That's because companies need to invest in the necessary hardware and infrastructure.

 Based on the criteria above, cloud-based platforms are the better option due to their cost efficiency and scalability.
-With lower upfront costs and predictable subscription fees, businesses can easily budget and grow seamlessly with cloud-based RMM.
+With lower upfront costs and predictable subscription fees, businesses can easily budget and grow seamlessly with cloud RMM platforms.

 Maintenance and support are faster as the provider handles updates, patches, and troubleshooting.

-Additionally, choosing the right cloud-based RMM solutions offers robust security measures to protect sensitive data, making them an efficient choice for managing IT infrastructure.
+Additionally, choosing the right cloud-based RMM solutions offers robust security measures to protect sensitive data.
+They are a suitable choice for managing IT infrastructure remotely.

-Level allows you to take advantage of modernized remote access, enhanced automation, and a suite of tools to elevate your service capabilities.
+With Level, you can also take advantage of modernized remote access, enhanced automation, and a suite of tools to elevate your service capabilities.

 Whether you're looking to improve IT efficiency, strengthen security, or expand your company's remote devices and service offerings, Level provides the technology to make it happen.